 Source analysis was performed using the linearly constrained minimum-variance (LCMV) beamformer, a spatial filtering method, as implemented in Fieldtrip (Oostenveld et al., 2011).
-Using a local-spheres conductivity (forward model). the beamformer estimated the temporal activity of each location of a 6 mm grid (inside the head), as linear combinations of the MEG channels.
+Using a local-spheres conductivity (forward) model, the beamformer estimated the temporal activity of each location of a 6 mm grid, as linear combinations of the MEG channels.
 This step was repeated for each of the frequency bands of interest, with the covariance of the MEG channels being recomputed from appropriately band-pass filtered data.
-For each of the locations on this 6mm grid, the estimated source timeseries for each trial was then concatenated to form a single timeseries that was then taken forward for both connectivity and activity analysis.
+For each of the locations on this grid, the estimated source timeseries for each trial was concatenated to form a single timeseries for both connectivity and activity analysis.